-Unfortunately, there continues to be widespread misinformation and hype regarding the use of the daVinci robotic system for treatment of prostate cancer.
+However, when it comes to the treatment of prostate cancer, we maintain our stance that the standard "radical prostatectomy" surgery is as good as, and in many cases better than, robotic prostatectomy.
 For several years now, there has been very aggressive advertising directed toward patients, urologists, and primary care physicians regarding robotic surgery for prostate cancer.
 This advertising included numerous unsubstantiated claims regarding the "many advantages" of robotic surgery over traditional retropubic surgery.
 We remained very skeptical of these claims, as they were unproven and we felt that this phenomenon was driven by marketing rather than science.
 Nevertheless, we have continued to monitor the literature and our own patient experiences to make a judgment about whether to pursue robotic surgery at Lawrence Memorial Hospital.

 - cancer control, surgical margins, or disease-free survival